SparkyDaBear/Intelligent_MetaData_ISMB_collaboration_fest_2025/README.md

 ## **Part #2 Apply the trained model to unseen data**
 Assess how well your trained model generalizes by applying it to completely unseen examples and benchmarking its performance against the training results.

-- **Core Tasks**: In [BRAT](https://brat.nlplab.org/introduction.html), manually annotate the Abstract and Methods sections of 10 recently published proteomics papers using our 30-category schema.
-Run your model on these new annotations to generate predicted spans and categories.
+- **Core Tasks**:
+   1. In [BRAT](https://brat.nlplab.org/), manually annotate the Abstract and Methods sections of 10 recently published proteomics papers using our 30-category schema.
+      - For more details about how BRAT works see their [introduction](https://brat.nlplab.org/introduction.html) and [manual](https://brat.nlplab.org/manual.html).
+      - You do not need to install anything and can access the Unseen publications for annotation: [ISMB Collaberation Fest Unseen Annotation Platform](http://192.168.1.4/index.xhtml#/).
+         - Read the tutorial popup and then click "OK".
+         - In the file browser that should be present navigate to ISMB/ and select one of the folders named Unseen_CleanText_Copy#.
+         - Each folder contains the same publications to annotate.
+         - If someone else has already started annotating the publications in a directory please do not over write their annotations and fine a clean directory.
+         - Hover your cursor over the brat logo in the upper right corner untill the login button apears.
+(Username: ISMB; password: 2025)
+         - Once logged in you can annotate each document by highlighting text spans and choosing from one of the [annotation types](data/AnnotatedTypes.txt).
+         - You can download your annotations by hovering over the top left banner until the Data button appears and gives you the option to Export the collection with your annotations.
+   2. Run your model on these new annotations to generate predicted spans and categories.

+- **Bonus Goal**: Use both the [PRIDE](https://www.ebi.ac.uk/pride/)/[proteomexchange](https://www.proteomexchange.org/) with the publication to generate [lesSDRF](https://lessdrf.streamlit.app/) annotation files for the Unseen publications.

 - **Evaluation**: Compute the precision, recall, F1-score for your model results compared to the SDRF.
 You can test the performance of your model using the interactive python notebooks located [src/data/Performance/](src/data/Performance/).
    * To test the results of a model/algorithm that outputs a minimal-annotation files use the [src/data/Performance/MinimalAnnotation_Performance_relative2_SDRF.ipynb](src/data/Performance/MinimalAnnotation_Performance_relative2_SDRF.ipynb) Jupyter notebook.